 The next step for teachers is to allow students to work with each other by creating opportunities for learning within groups.
 This can be done through the use of peace treaties, self-assessment rubrics, or raising one’s hand to contribute ideas.
 There are many ways that student engagement beyond the classroom has proven fruitful and effective in the history of learning.

 It is important that teachers maintain control over what students are learning beyond the classroom.
 This means that they must be clear about expectations and standards for students.
-If a student is writing music, he or she should have something meaningful to say about environmental issues.
 However, it doesn’t mean that students can’t help each other learn either.
-For example, a student might teach another how to play chess or help them solve a mathematical equation.
+Sometimes one student listening to another student perspective on a topic will be of much more interest to them in terms of learner engagement than anything faculty members can do in terms of direct instruction.

 In this way, student engagement beyond the classroom can benefit students and teachers alike.
 It allows for time for teachers to confer with their colleagues about curriculum planning while also providing opportunities for students to collaborate with others who have similar interests.
-In addition, it teaches students the art of giving and receiving constructive feedback as well as reduces the stigma of “different kinds” of learners.
+It teaches students the art of giving and receiving constructive feedback as well as reduces the stigma of “different kinds” of learners.
+Truly, this type of classroom environment fosters those lifelong learners we all strive to create.

 If students are able to learn from one another, it will be easier for them to translate those skills to their learning outside of school which is a critical element in student engagement beyond the classroom.
 This means that if a child can teach someone else about using a microscope, he or she is also learning the benefits of investigative science.
 If a child can teach someone else how to play chess, they are learning critical thinking skills as well.